erick-chris/erick/README.md

 Consider the problem of an electron in a cubic box with edge of size L, moving over only one edge (1-dimensional moviment) of the box.
 The electron feel a potencial V(x) = ax/L (that is, the electron experience a force inside the box).
 So I wanted to find out the probabilities distribution to the electron with concepts from Quantum Mechanics.

-The figure below shows the graphs from the probabilities curves for an electron moving along the x axis.
-There are points where the probability of find the electron is high and other points where is almost impossible to find the electron in the box.
-The states represent the quantized energies of the system; so the ground state is the state where the energy of the system (electron inside the box) is minimum.
+The figure below shows the line graphics from the probabilities curves for an electron moving along the x axis.
+There are points where the probability of find the electron is high and other points where there's no electron in the box.
+The states represent the quantized energies of the system; so the ground state is the state where the energy of the system - by system I mean one electron inside the box - is minimum.

 <p align="center">
   <img src="https://github.com/erick-chris/erick-chris.github.io/blob/gh-pages/images/particle%20in%20a%20box-3.png?raw=True" height="300" width="420">